SSaurabhShirbhate/SnakeGame/README.md

 ---

 Thank you for playing the Snake Game!
-Enjoy and have fun!
+Enjoy and have fun and Enjoy the game!